Ban On Abortion Funding Stays In House Bill As 2020 Democrats Promise Repeal

 Named for its author, Illinois Republican congressman Henry Hyde, the 1976 vote was a response to Roe v.
 Wade, the landmark Supreme Court decision legalizing abortion, which came three years earlier.

 At the time, Democrats had a wide majority in the House.
-More than 100 Democrats voted for the amendment when it came up for a standalone vote, providing more than half of the support for the addition to that year's labor and health bill.
+More than 100 Democrats voted for the amendment when it came up for a stand-alone vote, providing more than half of the support for the addition to that year's labor and health bill.

 Since then, it has been baked into annual spending bills.
 This year, it is part of a broad package that funds the Labor, Health and Human Services, Education, Defense, Energy and State departments.